 - 1 clove garlic, finely minced

-- half teaspoon dried oregano
+- Half a teaspoon of dried oregano

-- quarter teaspoon salt – I used pink Himalayan sea salt
+- Quarter teaspoon salt – I used pink Himalayan sea salt

-- quarter teaspoon freshly ground black pepper
+- A quarter teaspoon of freshly ground black pepper

 - 1-2 chicken breasts (depending on size, Whole Foods has huge chicken breasts)

 - lettuce – as noted above, go with butter for the bowl, romaine for the wrap

 - large handful of green beans with ends trimmed